nazlicanozen/CS305-Assignment4/README.md

 # Semantic Analyzer for LCD using Scheme

 Overview
 This project focuses on implementing a semantic analyzer for the LCD language using Scheme.
-The analyzer will enforce semantic rules on LCD programs, which are represented as nested lists in Scheme.
+The analyzer enforces semantic rules on LCD programs, which are represented as nested lists in Scheme.

 📌 Key Features
-You will implement the following functions:
+functions:

 find-undeclared-identifiers